Augie-Environmental-Studies/jupyter-server/README.md

 ```

 For better security, we don't directly expose
 our server to the internet.
-Instead, we hide our
-server behind Cloudflare Tunnel and let Cloudflare
+Instead, use Cloudflare Tunnel
-aproxy everything for us.
+to proxy every traffic.
 We followed installation instructions at
 https://www.cloudflare.com/products/tunnel/

-So, how does it look like now?
+So, how does it look like?
 When we go to our
-Jupyter Server website, which we won't disclose
+Jupyter Server website,
-because it's only for testing and development purposes for now,
+Cloudflare Tunnel is set up such that our website first
-Cloudflare Tunnel first requires users to login using
+first requires users to login using GitHub oAuth.
-GitHub oAuth.
-After that, Jupyter's built-in login
-system requires users to login using the password we set earlier.
+Jupyter then asks the user to login using the password
+we set earlier.
+This way, we have two layers of security.

 <br>
 <br>